Tuesday, July 5, 2016

 Jesus’ famous answer, ‘Pay back Caesar’s things to Caesar, but God’s things to God,’ (Mark 12:17) was not a compromise.
 As Edersheim put it, his answer “settles to all time and for all circumstances the principle underlying it.
 Christ's Kingdom is not of this world; a true Theocracy is not inconsistent with submission to the secular power in things that are really its own.”

 So, what is “its own,” and what is God’s?
-Well, suppose that Roman soldier’s demand was, not that the Jewish man carry his groceries, but that the man carry his unit’s vexillum?
+Well, suppose that Roman soldier’s demand was, not that Simon carry Jesus' stake, but that he carry his unit’s vexillum?
 Each unit of the Roman army had a flag or standard, a pole topped by a representation of something, such as an eagle, that identified the unit.
-(Similar to sports teams or military units nowadays calling themselves ‘The Eagles,’ or ‘The Bears,’ etc.) It was the rallying point for the soldiers in the heat of battle; but it was more than that, and far more than a mascot.
+(Nothing like sports teams nowadays calling themselves ‘The Eagles,’ or ‘The Bears,’ etc. Instead, more like a segment of an army bearing their unit's flag.
+Note the eagle in the photo above.)
+It was the rallying point for the soldiers in the heat of battle.
+But it was more than that, and far more than a mascot.
 It was treated as sacred, decorated with garlands and anointed with holy oil on special feast days, and jealously protected as if it were a god.
+Soldiers would die to protect it.
 It was given reverence similar to a national flag or regimental colors today.

-‘Thou shalt not make thyself any graven image, or any form of what is in the heavens above, or what is in the earth beneath, or what is in the waters under the earth.’
+‘Thou shalt not make thyself any graven image, or any form of what is in the heavens above, or what is in the earth beneath, or what is in the waters under the earth.
+Thou shalt not bow to them nor serve them.’

 If the employee chooses to use those benefits for contraception or abortion, blood transfusion or psychoanalysis, hair implants or breast implants, that decision rests on the conscience of the employee, not the employer.